-John Bolton criticizes Trump's North Korea strategy in first speech since White House exit
+John Bolton criticizes Trump's NK strategy in first speech since White House exit

-John Bolton gave his "unvarnished" thoughts on the Trump administration's North Korea strategy Monday in his first speech since his abrupt split with the White House.
+John Bolton gave his "unvarnished" thoughts on the Trump administration's North Korea strategy on Monday in his first speech since his abrupt split with the White House.

-Speaking at the Center for Strategic and International Studies, Bolton suggested that North Korean leaders were happy to see the former national security advisor ousted from his position earlier this month.
+Speaking at the Center for Strategic and International Studies in Washington, Bolton suggested that North Korean leaders were happy to see the former national security advisor ousted from his position earlier this month.

-North Korea “has not made a strategic decision to give up nuclear weapons,” he claimed.
+North Korea “has not made a strategic decision to give up nuclear weapons,” he said,

-"The strategic decision that Kim Jong Un is operating through is that he will do whatever he can to keep a deliverable nuclear weapons capability and to develop and enhance it further,” Bolton continued.
+"The strategic decision that Kim Jong Un is operating through is that he will do whatever he can to keep a deliverable nuclear weapons capability and to develop and enhance it further."

 SOUTH KOREAN PRESIDENT CALLS FOR ECONOMIC ENGAGEMENT WITH NORTH KOREA AT UN GENERAL ASSEMBLY